Grand jury to convene on Nov. 4 in case of 3 teens accused of killing Miramar High student

 The murder is said to stem from a romantic squabble.
 Detectives said Clements was upset the victim had had sex with his former girlfriend and, along with Parisienne and Smith, plotted the murder via text message.

-Clements, Parisienne and Jaslyn Smith, according to detectives, left behind a trail of evidence including text messages and were caught on surveillance video arriving at Grant’s apartment.
+Clements, Parisienne, and Smith, according to detectives, left behind a trail of evidence including text messages and were caught on surveillance video arriving at Grant’s apartment all dressed in black.

 Investigators said Parisienne lured Grant into the stairwell near his apartment, and the other two teens beat him for more than 30 minutes while he begged for his life.